cf020031308/LI-GNN/readme.md

 Files in `scripts/` folder are scripts that reproduce experiments in our article.

+* `run_baseline` runs experiments to produces accuracy scores for IGNN and SotA in Table 2
-* `run_chain` runs experiment on the Chains dataset, producing data for Figure 2.
+* `run_chain` runs experiment on the Chains dataset, producing data for Figure 4.
+* `run_gcn` runs experiments to produce accuracy scores for GCN, C&S, Label Tricks, and LI-GNN in Table 2
+* `run_sota` runs experiments to produce accuracy scores for C&S, Label Tricks, and LI-GNN with SotA as their backbones in Table 2
-* `run_weekday` runs experiment on the Weekday dataset, producing data for Figure 2.
+* `run_weekday` runs experiment on the Weekday dataset, producing data for Figure 3.
-* `run_baseline` and `run_baseline_full` produces results in Table 2, reporting accuracy scores on the six datasets for GQN and baseline methods.
-* `run_ablation` runs GQN with different regularization methods.
-It produces the bar chart in Appendix of the article.
+* `run_wellpose` runs experiments to produce data for Figure 2.

 ## Datasets

 The Chain datasets are generated by code slightly modified from [IGNN](https://github.com/SwiftieH/IGNN).
 The Weekday dataset is generated by code from [3ference](https://github.com/cf020031308/3ference).
-Other datasets used in our paper, including Chameleon, Squirrel, Flickr, Pubmed, Amazon Photo, and Coauthor CS, are retrieved with [DGL](https://github.com/dmlc/dgl), [PyG](https://github.com/pyg-team/pytorch_geometric).
+Other datasets used in our paper, including Chameleon, Squirrel, Flickr, Pubmed, Amazon Photo, Coauthor CS, and etc, are retrieved with [DGL](https://github.com/dmlc/dgl) and [PyG](https://github.com/pyg-team/pytorch_geometric).

 Datasets that did not appear in our paper can also be retrieved by our code for further exploration, with the help of DGL, PyG, and [OGB](https://github.com/snap-stanford/ogb).

 ## Baselines

-We implement all methods except IGNN and EIGNN with PyTorch and Scikit-learn, if you want to run one of them, install PyTorch, Scikit-learn, DGL, PyG, and OGB first then execute `main.py`.
+We implement all methods except IGNN and EIGNN with PyTorch, PyG, and Scikit-learn, if you want to run one of them, install PyTorch, Scikit-learn, DGL, PyG, and OGB first then execute `main.py`.

 To run IGNN and EIGNN, you need to clone [this commit of EIGNN](https://github.com/liu-jc/EIGNN/tree//6a2c8e73c11bfebc8614d955226dbae600cc8dfc) (and install its dependencies) then place our `main.py` into the cloned folder.